ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     The problem is as stated, the solution may be harder to determine.
     You may want to look at- https://en.wikipedia.org/wiki/INI_file Probably the trickiest part of the ini file is the IGNORED_OBJECTS section.
     The FOLDERS and FILENAMES keys can have multiple values.
     Each value should be on a separate line indented with at least one blank.
-An empty line between values is an error.
+    An empty line generates an error.
+    Multi line values may not contain comment lines (lines starting with a #).

      examples-
 correct format-